Quasolaris/NewPipePlaylistExtractor/README.md

 This Python script extracts playlists made with the [NewPipe](https://newpipe.net/) app and allows you to download them as  audio-files.

 When you create a playlist in NewPipe it is not saved as a YouTube playlist and can therefore not be downloaded via a playlist-link.
-This script allows you to extract the list of videos you have in a playlist and downlaod them as audio files.
+This script allows you to extract the list of videos you have in a playlist and download them as audio files.

 [Buy Me A Coffe!](https://www.buymeacoffee.com/quasolaris)